System image

-In computing, a system image is a serialized copy of the entire state of a computer system stored in some non-volatile form such as a file.
+In computing, a system image is a serialized copy of the entire state of a computer system stored in some non-volatile form, such as a binary executable file.

+If a system has all its state written to a disk (i.e. on a disk image), then a system image can be produced by copying the disk to a file elsewhere, often with disk cloning applications.
+On many systems a complete system image cannot be created by a disk cloning program running within that system because information can be held outside of disks and volatile memory, for example in non-volatile memory, such as boot ROMs.

 A system is said to be capable of using system images if it can be shut down and later restored to exactly the same state.
 In such cases, system images can be used for backup.

-Hibernation is an example that uses an image of the entire machine's RAM.
+Hibernation is an example that uses an image of the computer's entire RAM.

-Disk images

-If a system has all its state written to a disk, then a system image can be produced by simply copying that disk to a file elsewhere, often with disk cloning applications.
-On many systems a complete system image cannot be created by a disk cloning program running within that system because information can be held outside of disks and volatile memory, for example in non-volatile memory like boot ROMs.

 Process images

 A process image is a copy of a given process's state at a given point in time.
 It is often used to create persistence within an otherwise volatile system.
 A common example is a database management system (DBMS).
 Most DBMS can store the state of its database or databases to a file before being closed down (see database dump).
 The DBMS can then be restarted later with the information in the database intact and proceed as though the software had never stopped.
 Another example would be the hibernate feature of many operating systems.
 Here, the state of all RAM memory is stored to disk, the computer is brought into an energy saving mode, then later restored to normal operation.

 Some emulators provide a facility to save an image of the system being emulated.
 In video gaming this is often referred to as a savestate.

 Another use is code mobility: a mobile agent can migrate between machines by having its state saved, then copying the data to another machine and restarting there.